Molly Picon

 She began her career in Yiddish theatre and film, rising to a star, before transitioning into character roles in English-language productions.
+She is most widely known for her role as Yente the Matchmaker in the 1971 musical film Fiddler on the Roof.

 Early life

-Picon was born Malka Opiekun (Anglicized first to Pyekoon, later Picon) in New York City, to Polish-Jewish immigrants Clara (née Ostrow), a wardrobe mistress, and Louis Opiekun, a shirtmaker.
-Opiekun is a Polish language name meaning "guardian" or "caretaker".
-The family relocated to Philadelphia, Pennsylvania, when she was three years old.
+Picon was born in New York City to Jewish emigrants Louis (Opiekun) Picon and Clara (Ostrovsky) Picon.
+Her father was from Warsaw and her mother from near Kyiv.
+The family began living in Philadelphia, Pennsylvania, when she was three years old.

 Career

-Picon began as a child actor in the Yiddish Theatre at age six.
-In 1912, she debuted at the Arch Street Theatre in Philadelphia and became a star of the Yiddish Theatre District, performing in plays in the District for seven years.
+Picon became a star of the Yiddish Theatre District, performing in plays in the District for seven years.
 Picon was so popular in the 1920s, many shows had her adopted name, Molly, in their title.
 In 1931, she opened the Molly Picon Theatre.

 Picon appeared in many films, beginning with silent movies.
 Her early films were made in Europe; among the first, and earliest to survive, was the Yiddish language East and West, a film adaptation of the 1921 play Mezrach und Maarev produced in Vienna in 1923.
 The film depicts a clash of New and Old World Jewish cultures.
 She plays a US-born daughter who travels with her father back to Galicia in East Central Europe.
-Her husband Jacob Kalich played one of her close relatives.

-Picon's most famous picture, Yidl Mitn Fidl (1936), was filmed on location in Poland and shows her wearing male clothing throughout most of the movie.
-The story concerns a girl and her father who are forced by poverty to set out on the road as traveling musicians.
-For her safety, she disguises herself as a boy, which becomes inconvenient when she falls in love with one of the other musicians in the troupe.
-Another of her films, Mamele, was also shot in Poland.